EconomicSL/commons-sandbox/README.md

     $ sbt coverageReport

 to generate the reports.
-The generated code coverage reports can be found inside `target/scoverage-report`.
+The generated code coverage reports can be found inside

+    commons-sandbox/target/scala-2.11/scoverage-report.

 ## API documentation

 The API documentation for the project is very much a work in progress.
-To generate the most current version of the documentation simply run the `sbt doc` command from the project root directory:
+To generate the most current version of the documentation simply run the following command from the project root directory.

     $ sbt doc

-The above command generates the documentation and places it under the `target` directory.
-The root file for the documentation is located at `target/scala-2.11/api/index.html`.
-To view the documentation, simply open this file in your favorite browser.
+To view the documentation, simply open the following file in your favorite browser:

-## Contributing
+    commons-sandbox/target/scala-2.11/api/index.html.